small-code-cat/AMP-HOI/README.md

-# Transferable Human-object Interaction Detector (THID)
+# Adaptive Multimodal Prompt for Human-Object Interaction with Local Feature Enhanced Transformer (AMP-HOI)

 ## Overview

-THID is an end-to-end transformer-based human-object interaction (HOI) detector. [[Paper]](https://cse.buffalo.edu/~jsyuan/papers/2022/CVPR2022_4126.pdf)
+AMP-HOI is an end-to-end transformer-based and cnn-based human-object interaction (HOI) detector. [[Paper]]()

 ![AMP-HOI](./figures/AMP-HOI_arch.png)

-- **Motivation**: It is difficult to construct a data collection including all possible combinations of human actions and interacting objects due to the combinatorial nature of human-object interactions (HOI).
-In this work, we aim to develop a transferable HOI detector for the wide range of unseen interactions.
+- **Motivation**: (1) The loss of crucial features from the original modality during contrastive learning.
+(2) The limited ability of Transformer-based network architectures to extract local features from samples.
+(3) There is still room for improvement in the application of prompt learning on HOI.
-- **Components**: (1) We treat independent HOI labels as the natural language supervision of interactions and embed them into a joint visual-and-text space to capture their correlations.
-(2) Our visual encoder is instantiated as a Vision Transformer with new learnable HOI tokens and a sequence parser to generate HOI predictions with bounding boxes.
-(3) It distills and leverages the transferable knowledge from the pretrained CLIP model to perform the zero-shot interaction detection.
+- **Components**: (1) We proposed an Adaptive Multimodal Prompt module that facilitates the interaction of multimodal cues and provides specific and applicable cues for different modalities.
+(2) We introduced a novel multimodal feature extraction module called the Local Feature Enhanced Transformer (LFET), which effectively extracts multimodal features from both global and local perspectives.

 ## Preparation